 Now employees also have fewer paid hours, health concerns, and childcare challenges due to school closures.
 In these trying times, businesses have a responsibility to help their most underprivileged employees.

-Why Paying Daily is Good for Employees and Employers
+Why Daily Paychecks are Good for Employees and Employers

 For some, more hours in their workweek would help to protect them financially and reduce the need for payday loans.
 But in the coronavirus economy that’s impossible for employers.